History of the function concept

-The mathematical concept of a function emerged in the 17th century in connection with the development of the calculus; for example, the slope $dy/dx$ of a graph at a point was regarded as a function of the x-coordinate of the point.
+The mathematical concept of a function dates from the 17th century in connection with the development of calculus; for example, the slope $dy/dx$ of a graph at a point was regarded as a function of the x-coordinate of the point.
 Functions were not explicitly considered in antiquity, but some precursors of the concept can perhaps be seen in the work of medieval philosophers and mathematicians such as Oresme.

 Mathematicians of the 18th century typically regarded a function as being defined by an analytic expression.
-In the 19th century, the demands of the rigorous development of analysis by Weierstrass and others, the reformulation of geometry in terms of analysis, and the invention of set theory by Cantor, eventually led to the much more general modern concept of a function as a single-valued mapping from one set to another.
+In the 19th century, the demands of the rigorous development of analysis by Karl Weierstrass and others, the reformulation of geometry in terms of analysis, and the invention of set theory by Georg Cantor, eventually led to the much more general modern concept of a function as a single-valued mapping from one set to another.

 Functions before the 17th century

-Already in the 12th century, mathematician Sharaf al-Din al-Tusi analyzed the equation x^{3} + d = b ⋅ x^{2} in the form x^{2} ⋅ (b – x) = d, stating that the left hand side must at least equal the value of d for the equation to have a solution.
+In the 12th century, mathematician Sharaf al-Din al-Tusi analyzed the equation x^{3} + d = b ⋅ x^{2} in the form x^{2} ⋅ (b – x) = d, stating that the left hand side must at least equal the value of d for the equation to have a solution.
 He then determined the maximum value of this expression.
 It is arguable that the isolation of this expression is an early approach to the notion of a "function".
 A value less than d means no positive solution; a value equal to d corresponds to one solution, while a value greater than d corresponds to two solutions.
 Sharaf al-Din's analysis of this equation was a notable development in Islamic mathematics, but his work was not pursued any further at that time, neither in the Muslim world nor in Europe.